If you are interested in reviewing this app please email firstname.lastname@example.org

 For a full list of all rhythms and sub-rhythms see the page catalog-rhythmic-styles.

 Alive Drumming grants license to remix its tracks.
-That is, you can take the Song Rhythm Tracks audio, mix with your own content, and sell that mix as your own work without paying a fee to Alive Drumming.
+That is, you can take the Song Rhythm Tracks audio, mix it with your own content, and sell that mix as your own work without paying a fee to Alive Drumming.

 Alive Drumming prohibits resale or redistribution of its un-mixed, original Song Rhythm Tracks.
 You cannot sell or give away these tracks unless you mix them into a new creative piece of work.